Rishiraj1308/CABZI/docs/ARCHITECTURE.md

-# Cabzi: The System Architecture Blueprint (Production-Ready)
+# Curocity: The System Architecture Blueprint (Production-Ready)

-This document provides a high-level overview of the technical architecture of the Cabzi application.
+This document provides a high-level overview of the technical architecture of the Curocity application.
 It explains how different components work together to create a seamless, real-time, and scalable experience for riders, partners, and admins.

 ## 1. Core Philosophy: Firebase-First, Scalable, and Server-Centric